Kuly14/Dao_version2/README.md

 ## How to run

-To run this contract open your terminal and write git clone (url of this repo) this will copy the repo to your computer.
+To run this contract open your terminal and write git clone https://github.com/Kuly14/Dao_version2.git this will copy the repo to your computer.

 Now write brownie run scripts/deploy.py